-It all started when Jackie and I were discussing some of our favorite self-improvement books and how they had helped us.
+It all started when Jackie and I were discussing some of our favorite self-help books and how they had helped us.
 Then the conversation shifted to people we knew who were in terrible emotional pain and very negative because of it.
 We wondered, “What would it take to help someone like that?”
 We brainstormed and decided that there needed to be some sort of primer, or “read this first” book that could help them erase their negativity.
 Then once they were no longer entrenched in negativity, they could go on and enjoy the optimistic messages in other books.
 Our thought was that if a person doesn’t erase their negativity first, any optimistic front would just fall apart.

 I’ll be honest, sometimes ongoing education is a pain.
 After my marathon process to earn a Bachelor’s degree, it was years before I wanted to park my butt on one of those uncomfortable little wooden desks and listen to a lecture again.
 But I did.
 I also learn in other ways such as webinars, reading, attending lectures etc. Like it or not, we are always learning new things.
 Sometimes we continue the educational process by replaying old, negative messages about our past.
 That is about as useful as studying for a urine test.
 But I digress.

-That is why I’m reaching out to individuals to offer a free, 30-minute phone consultation to the first five individuals who qualify for this offer (yes I make you fill out a form, but it is not a big deal.)
+That is why I’m reaching out to individuals to offer free, 30-minute phone consultations to the first five individuals who qualify for this offer (yes I make you fill out a form, but it is not a big deal.)
 Please contact me through my blog, www.erasenegativity.blogspot.com, website, www.erasenegativity.com or email me at MarksPR@cox.net and let me know if you are interested.

 Forget about the old cliché about you can’t teach an old dog new tricks.
 There is no time like the present to begin a new journey toward a happier, magical life.
 I look forward to hearing from you.
 Now go home.
 Class dismissed.